Canadian prime minister moonlights as author with ice hockey book

 According to media reports, Harper is not using a ghost writer and has been studiously researching his subject.
 He is a member of the Society for International Hockey Research.

-While Harper has had tried not to show favouritism for any one team, he has admitted his first love is the Toronto Maple Leafs, which last won the Stanley Cup in 1967.
+While Harper has had tried not to show favoritism for any one team, he has admitted his first love is the Toronto Maple Leafs, which last won the Stanley Cup in 1967.